 Successfully completing 2-minute workouts builds confidence:

-- Small wins create momentum
+• Small wins create momentum that carries into subsequent sessions

-- Visible progress motivates continuation
+• Visible progress in rep counts and recovery speed motivates continuation

 The Compound Effect